datacenter/acitoolkit/docs/source/connectionsearch.rst

     *dport=80* or *dport=20-45*.
 A limited set of common protocol acronyms can also be used.
 The currently supported set is:
             'http', 'https', 'ftp-data', 'smtp', 'dns', 'pop3', 'rtsp', and 'any'

-    Like the *sip* and *dip* attributes, the results will display the overlap between the search criteria and the configured filters.
-For example, if the search is for *dport=300-400* and there is a filter that has a range of *any-any*, the results will display *300-400* because that is the range that overlaps.

     **sport**: The layer 4 source port or port range.
 This attribute works just like the *dport* attribute above.